 |Severe||Temporary loss of use.||£9,010 to £12,900|

 One of the main reasons why our service has become so popular with personal injury victims in the United Kingdom is because of our 100% No Win, No Fee approach.
 We offer this on all self-employed and subcontractor accident at work claims.
-There are a lot of legal firms that claim to offer a No Win, No Fee service, but when you get in touch with them, you find out that this is not the case and that there are a number of catches and hidden fees involved.
+Many legal firms claim to offer a No Win, No Fee service, but when you get in touch with them, you find out that this is not the case and that there are several catches and hidden fees involved.
 You can rest assured that this will never happen when you work with us, as we strictly abide by the No Win, No Fee terms.
 What does this mean?

-If you have searched online for personal injury firms for self-employed and subcontractor accident at work claims, you have probably come across a number of different options.
+If you have searched online for personal injury firms for self-employed and subcontractor accident at work claims, you have probably come across several different options.
 Therefore, you may be wondering why Accident Claims UK is the best choice for you.

-There are a number of different reasons why our service stands out from the rest for all of the right reasons.
+There are several different reasons why our service stands out from the rest for all of the right reasons.
 The first reason why you should choose accident claims UK is, of course, because of our 100% No Win, No Fee approach.
 This means that you will have nothing to pay if you lose your claim.
-And unlike other companies that claim to offer a No Win, No Fee service yet actually imposed charges if the case is unsuccessful, we stand by our word, and when we say 100% No Win, No Fee, we truly mean it.
+And unlike other companies that claim to offer a No Win No Fee service yet actually imposed charges if the case is unsuccessful, we stand by our word, and when we say a 100% No Win No Fee agreement, we truly mean it.